Missouri county aerial photographs produced by the Agriculture Stabilization and Conservation Service.

 0.02 cubic feet (1 folder)

-Petition signed by thirteen Gayoso, MO, farmers requesting supplies from Merchant's Exchange, St. Louis, MO, because of flood conditions.
-They suggest supplies be sent by Jasper Landers, Gayoso wharfmaster.
+Petition signed by thirteen farmers from the Gayoso, Missouri, area requesting supplies from Merchant’s Exchange, St. Louis, Missouri, because of flood conditions.
+They suggest supplies be sent by Jasper Landers, Gayoso wharf master.

 Gideon-Anderson Lumber and Mercantile Company Records, 1901-1985 (R0449)

 21 folders MICROFILMED